ArtursTorsters/arturstorsters.github.io/terms-of-service.md

 ## Data Collection and Privacy

-LactaMed does not collect, store, or transmit any personal data including:
+LactaHelp does not collect, store, or transmit any personal data including:
 - No user accounts or profiles
 - No search history storage
 - No personal health information